riscv-admin/uarch-side-channels/technical_discussions/covert_spec_summary.md

 ```

 Ensure with the cost of 1 arithmetic instruction that speculation is safe, preventing both negative and too big values.
-It may be interesting to add instruction for fast bound checking in cases where `array1_size` is not a power of 2.
+It may be interesting to add instructions for fast bound checking in cases where `array1_size` is not a power of 2.
 We may even gain performances in some cases, since if the bound checks fail we can kill the speculative execution instantly.